| Getting it All Worked Out |

-After making them a pair of copper chimney caps for their house
+After making these clients a pair of copper chimney caps for

-a year before this project was to rebuild their old gazebo and
+their house a year prior, this project was to strengthen and

-cover it with 20oz copper for Emil and Norma Bardana
+reroof their old gazebo with 20oz copper.
+This was for Emil and Norma Bardana

-my Tuscany arch style with a fancy lighted cupola, sot of like I
+my Tuscany arch style with a fancy lighted cupola.
+Sort of like I

 had done for our clients Cait and Charley Jabusch: